HCS Score

 This distinction matters because it means if Binance ever restructured to remove interest-based products and speculative derivatives from its core offering, the analysis of BNB could change.
 But as it stands today, the ecosystem exposure is too significant to overlook.

-Before investing in BNB or any exchange token, ask yourself:
+Before investing in BNB or any exchange token, ask yourself honestly.

 Does the ecosystem this token powers rely on interest-based financial products?
 Are leveraged trading and speculative derivatives a major part of how this platform operates?
 Is my investment indirectly supporting or benefiting from haram financial activity?
 Are the compliance concerns limited to specific features or present throughout the ecosystem?
 Does holding this token give me exposure to prohibited financial structures?